River Foss Barrier

-History of the Barrier and the 2015 Boxing Day Flood
+History of the barrier and the 2015 Boxing Day Flood

 After many years when the River Foss breached its banks and flooded surrounding properties, the York Water Authority began working on the Foss Barrier after floods in 1982.
-It was first put into operation and tested in 1987.
+It was built at a cost of £3.4 million, and was first put into operation and tested in 1987.
+The book the Buildings of England - Yorkshire; York and the East Riding describes the barrier as "..a striking and practical contribution to the river scene.."